opensuiwallet/chrome-kit-docs/docs/Components/ConnectModal.md

 order: 3
 ---

-# ConnectModal
+# ConnectWalletModal

-`ConnectModal` is a nicely designed wallet-select modal for wallet selection.
-Usually you won't need to import it because we hide it inside our `ConnectButton`.
-However, if  you want to customize your own ConnectButton, please use our connect modal.
+`ConnectWalletModal` is a nicely designed wallet-select modal for wallet selection.
+Usually you won't need to import it because we hide it inside our `ConnectWalletButton`.
+However, if  you want to customize your own ConnectWalletButton, please use our connect modal.

 ## Usage

 ```
-import { useWalletKit, ConnectModal } from '@opensui/wallet-kit';
+import { useWalletKit, ConnectWalletModal } from '@opensui/wallet-kit';

 function App() {
   const {connected} = useWalletKit()